 "The discipline is developing well and even faster than I imagined.
 Both in FFT clubs (90 short) and in private structures (155 short).
 As Jean-Pierre Dartevelle said the now ex-vice president of the French Tennis Federation.

-He continues: “there is a real craze around padel and this is a new opportunity to get new members ”.
+He continues: “there is a real craze around padel and it is a new opportunity to find new members”.

 For several years, the number of tennis players has not increased, at best.
-The stake is clear, faced with this stagnation, tennis must relaunch thanks to the many construction projects of tennis courts. padel which are being implemented throughout the territory.
+The challenge is clear, faced with this stagnation, tennis must revive thanks to the many padel court construction projects that are being set up throughout the territory.

-Of course, our Spanish neighbors are one step ahead of us, but this means that today everything remains to be done and that the prospects for development are immense.
-However, there is debate as to whether the padel and tennis are really complementary.
-Some skeptics believe that the two sports should be separated from each other.
-In a context where tennis appears to be aging for some and where others have rather reactionary positions vis-à-vis the padel, it appeared necessary to highlight the certain growth of padel in France.
+Certainly, our Spanish neighbours are one step ahead of us, but this means that there is still much to be done today and that the prospects for development are immense.
+However, there is debate as to whether padel and tennis are truly complementary.
+Some sceptics consider that the two sports should be separated from each other.
+In a context where tennis appears to be aging for some and where others have rather reactionary positions towards padel, it seemed necessary to highlight the certain growth of padel in France.

-The economy of padel step by step takes an important place in the tennis circle.
-Indeed, many players are involved and allow the democratization of this sport: practitioners, the FFT, equipment manufacturers, tennis clubs and licensees, manufacturers, private sports complexes, sponsors, former tennis players and some still in activity.
+The padel economy is gradually taking an important place in the tennis circle.
+Indeed, many players are involved and allow the democratization of this sport: practitioners, the FFT, equipment manufacturers, tennis clubs and licensees, manufacturers, private sports complexes, sponsors, former tennis players and some still active.

-Nevertheless, the competitive framework of this sport is still underdeveloped in France.
-There remains a significant workload so that professional or amateur players can evolve in an environment conducive to practice.
-Prize money for tournaments and the economy around padel are still relatively weak and do not yet allow a living from this sport.
+However, the competitive framework of this sport remains underdeveloped in France.
+There remains a significant workload for professional or amateur players to be able to develop in an environment conducive to practice.
+The prize money for tournaments and the economy around padel are still relatively low and do not yet allow people to make a living from this sport.

 Antoine Sarroste